-John Curatola, PhD, is the Samuel Zemurray Stone Senior Historian at the Jenny Craig Institute for the Study of War and Democracy.
-A US Marine Corps officer of 22 years, he graduated from the University of Nebraska and is a veteran of Operation Provide Hope in Somalia, Operation Iraqi Freedom, and the 2005 Indian Ocean tsunami relief effort.
-He holds master’s degrees in both American and military history.
-With a PhD from the University of Kansas, Curatola’s research focuses on World War II, airpower, and the early Cold War period.
-Previously, he taught history at the US Army Command and General Staff College at Fort Leavenworth, Kansas.
-His first two books, Bigger Bombs for a Brighter Tomorrow and Autumn of Our Discontent, assess US national security and nuclear capabilities in the early Cold War period.
-His forthcoming work, Armies Afloat: How the Development of Amphibious Operations in Europe Helped Win World War II, is scheduled for release by University of Kansas Press in spring 2025.
-Curatola’s works can be found in compendium books, popular magazines, and academic journals, and his many presentations are available for viewing on C-SPAN and YouTube.
+John Curatola is the Samuel Zemurray Stone Senior Historian at the Jenny Craig Institute for the Study of War and Democracy.
+A Marine Corps officer of 22 years, he graduated from the University of Nebraska and is a veteran of Operation Provide Hope in Somalia, Operation Iraqi Freedom, and the 2005 Indian Ocean tsunami relief effort.
+He holds master's degrees in both American and military history.
+With a PhD from the University of Kansas, John’s research focuses upon World War II, airpower, and the early Cold War period.
+Previously, he taught history at the US Army’s Command and General Staff College at Fort Leavenworth, Kansas.
+His first two books, Bigger Bombs for a Brighter Tomorrow and Autumn of Our Discontent, addressed post-war American atomic capabilities, planning, and national security development., His latest book, Armies Afloat, covers how the United States developed amphibious capabilities in the European Theater in World War II.
+Additionally, his works are available in compendium books, popular magazines, and academic journals, with his many presentations available for viewing on History Channel, A+E Networks, C-SPAN and YouTube.

 John Curatola, PhD